yoh786/sYmon/proj.md

 -------------
 - Adding in badge or other notify of copy success.
   => have done this but we need to make it conditional; currently just gives indicator of click and vanishes with tab close.
 It needs intelligence; in other words we need to be able to predict and capture what kind of errors people will use. ( CURRENTLY IN HIATUS )
+  [this is causing an issue in that I don't know how ot properly send messages from content.js to background .js ; or rather, I'm not sure how to listen]

 - Needs to restrict itself to a set of URLs and also (possibly)